 Permanent pathways encourage beneficial insects while temporary pathways that are tilled each year destroy them and their habitat.

 The type of pathway material you use will depend on your specific situation.
-White clover, wood chips, and gravel are a few of my favorites.
+White clover, wood chips, or gravel are a few of my favorites.

 Having permanent pathways allows you to have permanent beds where you can continue to build fertility over time.
-This can, of course, support your garden’s resistance to ‘catching a bug’.
+Better fertility can, of course, support your garden’s resistance to ‘catching a bug’.

 #10: Found a few pests?
 Leave them be.